jentery/dh150/index.md

 * Describe the effect of one of the work's devices, techniques, or mechanics, such as irony, allegory, metafiction, worldbuilding, collage, montage, voiceover, chance, accumulation, role-play, point of view, or allusion.
 * Identify what you consider to be the most important meaning of the work and explain whether that meaning is referential (points to something in or beyond the work), explicit (what it says directly), implicit (symbols or codes), or symptomatic (unstated beliefs, assumptions, or ideologies).
 (I'm borrowing these terms from David Bordwell.)

-Meaning prompts considerations of *significance*.
+"Meaning" prompts considerations of *significance*.

 ---